2018–19 Magyar Kupa

 The 2018–19 Magyar Kupa (English: Hungarian Cup) was the 79th season of Hungary's annual knock-out cup football competition.
-MOL Vidi FC won the competition by beating Budapest Honvéd FC in the final held at Groupama Aréna on 25 May 2019.
+Vidi FC won the competition by beating Budapest Honvéd FC in the final held at Groupama Aréna on 25 May 2019.

 Main Tournament

 On 4 September the draw took place at the headquarters of the Hungarian Football Federation.
 This was the first draw in the 2018–19 season where Nemzeti Bajnokság I and Nemzeti Bajnokság II clubs were included.

 Participating teams

 Round of 128

 A total of 128 teams participated in the 6th round of the Magyar Kupa.
 The new entrants were 12 clubs from the 2018–19 Nemzeti Bajnokság I, 20 clubs from the 2018–19 Nemzeti Bajnokság II, and 48 from the 2018–19 Nemzeti Bajnokság III.